jaschadub/VectorSmuggle/docs/research_methodology.md

 ## Overview

 VectorSmuggle employs a systematic research approach to demonstrate and analyze vector-based data exfiltration techniques in AI/ML environments.
-This methodology ensures reproducible, ethical, and comprehensive security research.
+This methodology aims for reproducible, ethical, and thorough security research.

 ## Research Framework